cse-labs/linkerd/README.md

-# Kubernetes Dev Cluster on Codespaces Template
+# Kubernetes linkerd, Rust, and grpc Codespace

-> Setup a Kubernetes Developer Cluster using `kind` or `k3d` running in [GitHub Codespaces](https://github.com/features/codespaces)
+Inner loop Kubernetes development, using `k3d` running in [GitHub Codespaces](https://github.com/features/codespaces), created from [Kubernetes Dev Cluster on Codespaces Template](https://github.com/retaildevcrews/kind-k3d-codespaces-template)

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-> [GitHub Codespaces](https://github.com/features/codespaces) is currently in `limited public beta`

 ## Overview

-This is a template that will setup a Kubernetes developer cluster using `Kind` or `K3d` in a `GitHub Codespace` or local `Dev Container`
+This project sets up a Kubernetes developer cluster using `K3d` with linkerd in a `GitHub Codespace` or local `Dev Container`.

 We use this for `inner-loop` Kubernetes development.
 Note that it is not appropriate for production use (but is a great `Developer Experience`)

 > This Codespace is tested with `zsh` and `oh-my-zsh` - it "should" work with bash ...

-## Create your repo

-Create your repo from this template and add your application code

-- Click the `Use this template` button
-- Enter your repo details

 ## Open with Codespaces